xmos/ai_tools/doc/getting_started_guide.md

 # TensorFlow Lite Operators Optimized for xcore.ai

 Below is a list of TensorFlow Lite Operators that have been optimized for xcore.ai.
-Depending on the parameters of the operator, the optimized implementation will be 10-50 times faster than the reference implementation.
+Depending on the parameters of the operator, the optimized implementation will be 10-50 times faster than the reference implementation, which will be used for all other operators.

 - CONV_2D
 - FULLY_CONNECTED